jlparkI/AntPack/docs/numbering_tutorial.rst

 Python ``multiprocessing``.
 In each process, create a ``SingleChainAnnotator`` and use that to number one batch of the sequences.

-Currently Aho, IMGT, Martin ("modern Chothia") and Kabat are supported numbering schemes.
+Aho, IMGT, Martin ("modern Chothia") and Kabat are supported numbering schemes.

 Notice that it's easy to convert the output of either annotator into a fixed-length MSA by using ``build_msa``.
 If you have a large set of sequences that's too large to